 You're also at higher risk for heart valve disease if you have risk factors for

 coronary heart disease.
 These risk factors include high blood cholesterol, high blood pressure, smoking, insulin resistance, diabetes, overweight or obesity, lack of physical activity, and a family history of early heart disease.

 Some people are born with an aortic valve that has two flaps instead of three.
 Sometimes an aortic valve may have three flaps, but two flaps are fused together and act as one flap.
 This is called a bicuspid or bicommissural aortic valve.
 People who have this congenital condition are more likely to develop aortic heart valve disease.

 Source: National Heart, Lung, and Blood Institute; National Institutes of Health; U.S. Department of Health and Human Services.

-The Heart Hospital Baylor Denton is a cardiovascular specialty hospital located in Denton, Texas.
-Modeled after The Heart Hospital Baylor Plano, our mission is to provide safe, quality, compassionate care and five-star service to our guests.
+Baylor Scott & White The Heart Hospital – Plano, our mission is to provide safe, quality, compassionate care and five-star service to our guests.
 We offer comprehensive, noninvasive, diagnostic cardiac and vascular services to Denton County and the North Texas region.

 The Heart Valve Center of Texas offers a patient-focused, multidisciplinary program that combines medical quality with advanced technology to diagnose and treat heart valve disorders.
 This unique heart valve program features specially trained physicians in heart valve disease, including interventional cardiologists, cardiovascular surgeons, general cardiologists, cardiac imaging specialists, and others who collaborate to provide effective valve treatments and innovative research options.
 The team of physicians on our medical staff maintain close contact with referring physicians to ensure they are kept abreast of the patient's treatment and progress.